 We started off with two families of South Devon cows back in 1985, as we believe the local breeds have the best beef, and have increased our herd over the years to around 45 cows, plus all their progeny, making about 150 cattle in all.
 The cows are purely grass fed.
 The herd is home bred and we have never had a case of B.S.E at the farm.
 All the beef we supply is born, bred and fed at Higher Hacknell Farm and is fully traceable.
 It is literally born one side of our farm yard, and eventually ends up on the other side in our farm butchery a few yards away.
 How’s that for food miles!

-Most of our pork is supplied by local organic farmer, Anthony Lee just a few miles down the road in Crediton.
+Most of our pork is supplied by locally in the West Country.
 The pigs are free range and reared to Soil Association standards guaranteeing the highest welfare system.
-He has Duroc cross Large white pigs, as well as some Gloucester Old Spots.
+The breed is Duroc cross Large white pigs, as well as some Gloucester Old Spots from time to time.

 As we are rather fond of our native breed pigs, we do like to rear a few ourselves from time to time but don’t have enough for a consistent supply for our butchery.
 All the pork, bacon and sausages are butchered and made in the Higher Hacknell Farm butchery and are fully traceable from start to finish.

 Our sheep are also home bred and we keep Lleyns, originally a Welsh breed which make excellent mothers with good fertility and they have the ability to thrive on grass without additional feeds.
 We lamb at the traditional time of year at the end of March and April so that the ewes have plenty of spring grass to provide milk for their lambs until they are weaned in late summer.